michaelswatson01/Capacitated-EOQ/README.md

 # Capacitated EOQ
- Capaciated EOQ Model from 1987 Paper
+ Capacitated EOQ Model from 1987 Paper

  This repository contains a jupyter notebook that recreates the model in the paper.
 The first few cells contain user inputs that can be modified to explore the model.